 - 2 tablespoons (30ml) heavy whipping cream (or milk)

 - Cut the butter into pieces.
-Using the paddle attachment, whip the butter for 5-7 minutes, scraping down the bowl occasionally, beating until the butter look light in color.
+Using the paddle attachment, whip the butter for 5-7 minutes, scraping down the bowl occasionally, and beating until the butter looks light in color.

 - Add 2 cups of powdered sugar and mix on low speed until incorporated into the butter then add the vanilla extract and mix to combine.
 Beat for about 60 seconds.

 - Next, add an additional 2 cups of powdered sugar and beat on low speed until sugar is incorporated.
 Increase speed to medium-high and beat for 3 minutes.